Advocacy aims to challenge exclusion and promote inclusion.

 - Feedback regularly to the people that they represent

-- Be a good listeners so they can feedback any issues they feel are having an effect on those in their centre
+- Be good listeners so they can give feedback on any issues they feel are affecting those in their centre

 - Liaise with the Regional and National Advocacy Committees

 - Take part in local events within the service and the local community

 - Support the centre to arrange or co-ordinate events, book guest speakers or help to co-ordinate other occasions

 Examples of items raised and worked on at Local Advocacy Committees include: